 The Mémiyelhtel program implements a holistic, 10-aspect model.
-The wrap-around services are long-term, intensive, and individualized.
+The wrap-around services are long term, intensive, and individualized.
 The program is guided by our cultural teachings.
 The Mémiyelhtel program is Indigenous led, not just Indigenous inspired.
 Engagement, positive relationships and connection are pivotal to the Mémiyelhtel program.
-We strive to make each of our interactions with youth meaningful and use this to serve as foundation for their future trajectories.
+We strive to make each of our interactions with youth meaningful and use this to serve as a foundation for their future trajectories.

 Youth are assigned an Intensive Support & Resource Worker (ISRW) to assist with case management, navigating resources, advocating and liaising.
 The role of the ISRW is to be their #1 Fan.

 Immediate and primary health needs are assessed.
 This includes accessing primary healthcare, dental and vision care.

 Essential to the work is assessing the overall needs of the family unit.
 This may include securing housing, financial assistance, employment and/or food security.

 Primary and secondary cultural teachings and experiences are embedded in the work.